Make-Magazine/makehub/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.16 =
+*	Code is being rewritten to make it easy to update

+= 1.15.9.2 =
+*	We try to make the plugin compatible with BuddyPress related themes and plugins that uses their functions but they are not BuddyPress really
+*   Problems exporting file when a site is behind CloudFare fixed

 = 1.15.9.1 =
 *	You can now export data from BuddyPress groups